rm511130/PCF4CAS/README.md

 buildpacks:        php 4.3.70
 ```

-Access your route / URL or ask someone to access it.
+Access _your_ route / URL or ask someone to access it.
 You should see someything similar to this:

 ![](./images/chess.png)

-**Let's recap:** You have deployed a Chess App into the cloud, without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, app logging, app performance monitoring, app health-management, HA considerations, cloud infrastructure provider, CVE (Common Vulnerabilities and Exposures), firewalls, etc., and you didn't have to open a service ticket.
+**Let's recap:** You have deployed the Chess App code into a public cloud without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, app logging, app performance monitoring, app health-management, HA considerations, cloud infrastructure provider, CVE (Common Vulnerabilities and Exposures), firewalls, etc., and you didn't have to open a service ticket.

+Let's proceed.
 You can easily scale your App Instances:
 - horizontally, by increasing the number of containers running your Chess App (see example below)
 - or vertically, by adding more memory or disk-space to your containers